-- After twelve hours almost all of the nicotine is out of your system.
+- In twelve hours excess carbon monoxide is out of your blood

-- Within days your sense of taste and smell improves.
+- In one week your sense of taste and smell improves

-- Within two months your lungs will no longer be producing extra phlegm caused by smoking.
+- In two months your lungs will no longer be producing extra phlegm caused by smoking

-- After twelve months your increased risk of dying from heart disease is half that of a continuing smoker.
+- In twelve months your risk of heart disease has halved

-- After ten years of stopping your risk of lung cancer is less than half that of a continuing smoker and continues to decline (provided the disease is not already present).
+- In ten years of stopping your risk of lung cancer is less than half that of a continuing smoker and continues to decline (provided the disease is not already present).

-- After fifteen years your risk of heart attack and stroke is almost the same as that of a person who has never smoked.
+- In fifteen years your risk of heart attack and stroke is almost the same as that of a person who has never smoked

 Quitting smoking can be one of the most difficult, yet rewarding things a person can do.
 Most smokers say they would like to quit, and may have tried at least once.
 Some are successful the first time, but many other people try a number of times before they finally give up for good.